MACH2Simulations/QuackBot_Docs/QuackAPI_Docs/content/PowerShell/_index.md

 +++

 Welcome to MACHS Scripts.
-Here you will find a collection of scripts, mostly powershell, to help with Active directory management and other automation tasks.
+Here you will find a collection of scripts, mostly PowerShell, to help with Active directory management and other automation tasks.

 These scripts, unless otherwise specified, and licensed under [GNU Affero General Public License v3.0](/license.md)